keflavich/blog/content/imf-and-number-of-massive-stars-per-cluster.rst

 ###########################################
 :date: 2012-09-20 20:07
 :author: Adam (keflavich@gmail.com)
-:tags: http://schemas.google.com/blogger/2008/kind#post, research notes, ipython notebook
+:tags: googlepost, research notes, ipython notebook

 Some experiments determining what fraction of massive stars form in clusters above a given mass, given a few assumptions about the cluster